 Feedback from Parents:

 "My son wrote some interesting comments on the classical musical pieces.
-I wonder if the facilitator got to read them.
 I for one found them fresh and uncluttered by awe.
 He seems to have responded to the music enough to have noted the changes in the mood and tone.
 Thank you for that."

 "We have been going to several sessions organized by other institutes in Calcutta for my son's age group and some of them are also quite good, but what sets Think Arts apart from the others are the excellent choice of topics that appeals to the young minds.
 Instead of sticking to the usual time-tested subjects you try to go beyond the ordinary and touch on those aspects of the child’s brain which helps to kindle his imagination process and might ignite the passion for a particular interest."